onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axis</tt> : int (default is 1)</dt>
-<dd>Describes the axis of the inputs when coerced to 2D; defaults to one because the 0th axis most likely describes the batch_size</dd>
+<dd>Describes the axis of the inputs when coerced to 2D; defaults to one because the 0th axis most likely describes the batch_size.
+A negative value means counting dimensions from the back.
+Accepted range is [-rank, rank-1].</dd>
 </dl>

 #### Inputs